Workspace API

 Can do:

-- Browse and filter trips
+- Browse and filter trips by date range, labels, and categories

-- Retrieve full product and pricing details
+- Retrieve full product and pricing details for a specific participant combination

-- Check real-time availability and pricing
+- Check real-time availability and get accurate deposit calculations

-- Retrieve field requirements for booking forms
+- Retrieve field requirements for booking forms (client and participant fields)

-- Create orders with automatic payment processing
+- Create orders with automatic client matching, payment link generation, and confirmation emails

-- Track order status
+- Track order status and payment status

 Cannot do:

-- Modify existing orders, trips, or products
+- Modify or cancel existing orders, trips, or products

 - Access data from other workspaces

-- Bypass rate limits
+- Bypass rate limits or authentication

 How It Connects